jlazaroibanez/citrabounds/README.md

 1. ecolicitra.py: This .py file defines the functions that are subsequently executed by the comproductimod.py script.
-It contains functions related to the kinetic model analysis and the implementation of the citramalate production reaction, as well as the V max extraction from each reaction.
+It contains functions related to the kinetic model analysis and the implementation of the citramalate production reaction, as well as the Vmax extraction from each reaction.

 2. comproductimod.py: This .py file executes the methods defined in ecolicitra.py.
 It also